 According to industry reports, the rapid growth in the Southwest Florida market will continue this year too.
 Just like other housing markets hit by the recession, even Southwest Florida is rapidly recovering.
 As per the latest statistical report from Land Solutions Inc., home permits are up by 61% in Collier, Charlotte and Lee counties.
 Mortgage rates have also been quite low, and foreclosure rates are quickly declining.
-In addition to this, homes in the Longshore Lake community have posted record sales in recent months.
+In addition to this, homes in the Naples, FL community of Longshore Lake have posted record sales in recent months.

 According to Randy Thibaut, CEO, Land Solutions Inc., Southwest Florida is showing exceptional recovery.
 He believes that it is been a great year, and the trend will continue in 2014.
 The Southwest Florida housing market has a very low volume of homes for sale.
 Moreover, the demand has been increasing.
 This has been the primary reason for a major increase in prices.
 Thibaut believes that it leads toward a positive trend.
 However, there is also some confusion and concern about the housing market in 2014.